Subscribe

 3. Follow Natural Start and Stop Points

 You can figure out where to place flooring transitions by following your home’s natural flow.
-Specifically, it makes sense to change flooring materials, colors and patterns where spaces start and end.
-Pay attention to doorways, countertops and furniture when deciding where to place a flooring transition.
+I makes sense to change flooring materials, colors, and patterns where spaces start and end.
+Pay attention to doorways, countertops, and furniture when deciding where to place a flooring transition.

 View Vinyl Flooring Buying Guide